For 10-15 years, 2006-2020 multi-cookers were electric pressure cookers with:

 - a programmed control responding to feedback from the sensors.

 Midea of Guangdong Province, China patented a multi-cooker in 2006.
-Fagor America and its European parent company brought the Fagor Lux to market in 2015 and the Fagor Lux LCD in 2017.
+Fagor America and its European parent company brought the Fagor Lux multi-cooker to market in 2015, and the Fagor Lux LCD in 2017.
 Fagor America ceased operations including honoring warranties and providing support for customers and dealers in 2018.
 The devices reemerged from the reorganization of the Fagor companies under the Zavor brand.
-The Instant Pot pressure multi-cooker came to the market 2015-6.
+The Instant Pot multi-cooker came to the market 2015-6.
 It was handicapped by poor manuals, a lack of information about how to use it and a lack of recipes.
 Users found technique and recipes in publications about stove-top pressure cookers, and began to experiment and circulate information on web sites and social media.
 Jarden Consumer Appliances, owner of the Crock-Pot name and brand, introduced a pressure multi-cooker with a non-stick metal insert called the “Express Crock Multi-Cooker”.

 Blenders with heating elements that can make smoothies and cook soup or even chili.
 Moulinex has sold Thermomix blenders since 1961.
 There have been newer and less expensive variations on this idea.
 Philips makes a Soup Maker – an electric kettle mated with an immersion blender.
 In 2019, Instant Pot put is brand name on an appliance line including rice cookers, air fryers and the new Ace blender/soup maker.
 Multi-cookers without pressure cooking capabilities came into the market 2018-19: new iterations of rice cookers or slow cookers programmed for saute, steaming and other functions including “slow cooking”.
 Examples: Zojirushi Multicooker EL-CAC60; Philips HD3095/87; T-fal RK705851; Aroma Housewares ARC-6106 MultiCooker; Midea Mb-fs5017 10 Cup Smart Multi-cooker.
 Cuisinart introduced a 3-in-1 Cook Central slow cooker with a nonstick insert with a saute setting.